-In Australia, there are national laws which regulate the way that insurance policies are sold and the information that insurance companies (and others who sell insurance on behalf of insurers) must give your LALC.
+In Australia, national laws regulate the way that insurance policies are sold and the information that insurance companies (and others who sell insurance on behalf of insurers) must give your LALC.
 Insurers are bound to conduct themselves in accordance with the General Insurance Code of Practice.